-Spearheaded by SAP in 2015 as part of its social investments to drive sustainable growth in Africa, Africa Code Week is a digital skills development initiative that has benefitted 1.8 million young Africans so far.
+Spearheaded by SAP in 2015 as part of its social investments to drive sustainable growth in Africa, Africa Code Week is a digital skills development initiative that has benefitted over 4 million young Africans so far.

 In October 2016, SAP CEO Bill McDermott told World Leaders: “SAP has embraced the view that training workers for a digital economy is our corporate responsibility.
 Going further, we believe that leading companies have a moral obligation to initiate people into the modern economy, regardless of where they come from.”

 He added that “the digital economy offers an unprecedented opportunity to bring private and public sector together, because there is a direct link between a region’s digital adoption and its overall economic competitiveness.
 An opportunity of this magnitude is more than just a benefit, it’s a necessity.”

 Indeed.
 Strong partnerships with the public, private and non-profit sectors are the driving force behind the initiative’s ambitious goals and ability to build community capacity in ICT education across an entire continent.

 Africa Code Week is now actively supported by key partners UNESCO YouthMobile, Google and the German Federal Ministry for Economic Cooperation and Development (BMZ), 28 African governments, over 130 implementing partners and 120 ambassadors across the continent.
 SAP also works closely with UNESCO and BMZ to bridge the digital and gender divide as part of the #eSkills4girls initiative.

 Positively impact the lives of 2 million young Africans and empower 70,000+ teachers.

 Sustain learning impact across the continent through community capacity-building and private-public partnerships.